 Hyacinthus orientalis, or the common hyacinth, is a fragrant flowering plant that blooms in early to mid-spring.
 Hyacinths produce showy flowers in shades of blue, purple, white, pink, and red.
 The flowers appear in thick clusters on tall spikes; each spike is filled with small, deeply fragrant, bell-shaped blooms.
 Long bright green leaves form around the base of the plant.

 When to Plant Hyacinths

 These bulbs should be planted in autumn and can be put in the ground from October to December for flowering in the spring months (usually March and April).
 They're perennials but can be treated as annuals.
 According to The Southern Living Garden Book, the "size of the flower spike is directly related to the size of the bulb.
-Biggest bulbs are desirable for exhibition plants or for potting; next largest size is satisfactory for bedding outside.
+The biggest bulbs are desirable for exhibition plants or for potting; the next largest size is satisfactory for bedding outside.
 Small bulbs give smaller, looser clusters with more widely spaced flowers."

 Which Hyacinths Should I Plant?

 The Dutch hyacinth is at home in the Upper and Middle South, but according to The Southern Living Garden Book, "it can be grown as an annual anywhere."
 The Roman or French Roman hyacinth (Hyacinth orientalis albulus) blooms earlier than the Dutch and "also needs little to no winter chill, making it better adapted to the Lower, Coastal, and Tropical South (where it will grow as a perennial under favorable conditions.)"

 How to Care for Hyacinths